Phone: 03 9947 1601

 - Forensicare which provides mental health services for involuntary patients at Thomas Embling Hospital, including patients transferred from prison

-The Justice Health Communicable disease framework 2017 sets out the Department of Justice and Regulation’s goals and objectives for action on communicable disease.
+- The Justice Health Communicable disease framework 2017 sets out the Department of Justice and Community Safety's goals and objectives for action on communicable disease.

 - The Justice Health Research and Evaluation Framework highlights directions for the Justice Health research and evaluation agenda for the period 2015-2019, and outlines the concepts and principles that Justice Health will apply to research and evaluation.

 - Health Service Provider Resource list, under the Aboriginal Social and Emotional Wellbeing Plan.